 When we planted our first pineapples in the Mareeba district of tropical north Queensland in 1994, we were entering uncharted territory for pineapple production.

 Growing AT Mareeba

-Piñata pineapples are grown on four adjoining Piñata Farms-owned properties spread over 150 hectares of gentle slopes at Paddy’s Green, at the northern end of the Atherton Tablelands, nine months of the year.
+Piñata pineapples are grown on four adjoining Piñata Farms-owned properties spread over 150 hectares of gentle slopes at Paddy’s Green, at the northern end of the Atherton Tablelands.

 The Mareeba Crop

 Every year, we plant 2.3 million pineapples and harvest about three million.
-At peak times, our shed can pack 3,000 trays a day.
+At peak times, our shed can pack up to 3,500 trays a day.

 It takes 21 hours by truck to transport Mareeba fruit to Wamuran for distribution.
-Eight permanent employees and up to 35 seasonal workers – mostly backpackers – are employed at the Mareeba farms.Visit Previous Farm Visit Next Farm
+Eight permanent employees and up to 35 seasonal workers – mostly from the islands of Vanuatu – are employed at the Mareeba farms.Visit Previous Farm Visit Next Farm